SSWConsulting/SSW.Rules.Content/rules/do-you-avoid-having-reset-buttons-on-webforms/rule.md

 <!--endintro-->

-More detailed information about this rule can be found in this article http://www.nngroup.com/articles/reset-and-cancel-buttons/
+More detailed information about this rule can be found in this article: [Reset and Cancel Buttons](https://www.nngroup.com/articles/reset-and-cancel-buttons/).

 ![Figure: The "Reset" button isn't useful at all](ResetButton.gif)

-We have a program called        [SSW Code Auditor](http://www.ssw.com.au/ssw/CodeAuditor) to check for this rule.
+We have a program called [SSW CodeAuditor](https://www.ssw.com.au/ssw/CodeAuditor/) to check for this rule.

-We have a program called        [SSW Link Auditor](http://www.ssw.com.au/ssw/LinkAuditor) to check for this rule.
+We have a program called [SSW LinkAuditor](https://www.ssw.com.au/ssw/LinkAuditor/) to check for this rule.

-We offer a        [rule sample page](http://www.ssw.com.au/SSW/LinkAuditor/Samples/Rules/NoResetButton.aspx) for demo scan.